Professional Development Reimbursement Program (PDRP)

 - Quick Facts

-- When Can A Teacher Request Reimbursement?
+- When Can A I Request Reimbursement?

 - Are PDRP Applications Approved on a First-Come, First-Serve Basis?

-- What is the Teacher Reimbursement Cap?
+- What is the Reimbursement Cap?

 - How Long Before I Receive My Approved Reimbursement?

-- Additional PDRP Forms
+- Additional PDRP Documents

 Quick Facts

-When Can A Teacher Request Reimbursement?
+When Can A I Request Reimbursement?

-Course Reimbursement: What Documentation Should Teachers Submit?
+Course Reimbursement: What Documentation Should I Submit?

-Conference Reimbursement: What Documentation Should Teachers Submit?
+Conference Reimbursement: What Documentation Should I Submit?

 Are PDRP Applications Approved on a First-Come, First-Serve Basis?

-What is the Teacher Reimbursement Cap?
+What is the Reimbursement Cap?